dimontel/ixd2018-showcase-marker-test/README.md

 # ixd2018-showcase-marker-test

-After you have created your logo, download this repository and place your .patt file in the data folder.
+After you have created your logo-marker, download this repository and place your .patt file in the data folder.
 Change the corresponding code to point to your custom .patt.

 Run the file, point your camera at your marker, and you should see a plane geometry with a video texture appear.